-The 28-month timetable came about this way.
-All my compositions are perpetual works-in-progress, a concept I explain in the next paragraph.
 Since about 1985 I have been sketching my two pieces Solo Piano and String Quartet.
 Some passages are fully-written and have been performed, but the vast majority of the works is only in sketch form or even just idea form.
-But I instinctively know they are each about 3 hours long.
-If I average 6 minutes per fortnight, it will take me 28 months to realize the 6 hours of music.
 These two pieces have seen me through all my adventures, from my years in the United States to my new home in Australia, from my college days to my health lobbyist/activist days to my work as a musicologist and record producer, and to now, someone who is first and foremost a composer.

 It only gradually dawned on me that I was only meant to write one piece in any one genre.
 There will only ever be one string quartet, one solo piano piece, one opera.
 As I was writing my piano piece, I couldn’t end them.
 When I ended a piece, it felt like the ending of a section, not of a work.
 So I eventually caved in, and embraced this insane idea which, to the best of my knowledge, has not been executed by other composers.
 Far from being triumphant, it made me feel nervous.
 If not one other composer had done this before, maybe it’s because it can’t be done.

 For me, every time I write music, it is a journey into the unknown.
 It’s been said that the quality of your life depends on the quality of the questions you ask.
 The quality of the music depends on the quality of the questions the composer asks.
-I don’t write by formula.
-Nor do I usually use things like simple repetition or drones.
-If you ever see a passage that resembles another, it’s because I asked the same question and knew I was going to get different answer.
+I don’t write by formula and my music has very little repetition.
+If you ever see a passage that resembles another, it’s because I asked the same question and felt I was going to get different answer.

-As for the barebones of my life – I was born in Malaysia; I moved to Australia 19 years ago from Madison, Wisconsin.
+As for the barebones of my life – I was born in Malaysia where I spent my childhood and early teenage years; I moved to Australia 19 years ago from Madison, Wisconsin where I spent my late teenage years and early 20s.
 I hold a Bachelor of Physics from the famous university there.
-While there, I also worked as a molecular biologist in a retrovirology laboratory and studied music under Conrad Pope, J.Peter Burkholder and the Pro Arte String Quartet.
+While there, I also worked as a molecular biologist in a retrovirology laboratory run by Rex Risser and studied music under Conrad Pope, J.Peter Burkholder and the Pro Arte String Quartet.
 When I arrived in Australia I became a health lobbyist and a drug-runner, importing bootleg anti-HIV drugs then unavailable here.
-After achieving some personal goals I had about [link: pharmaceutical regulation], I returned to music, studying for a Master of Musicology at the Sydney Conservatorium of Music.
-But didn’t finish because I got a tremendous opportunity to join a tiny team at ABC Classics, which we grew into the country’s largest classical record label.
-As its artistic director I had a giant whirlwind of a time producing a decade’s worth of the most important classical recordings.
+In 1996, when the AIDS medical and activist movement produced the miracle drugs called protease inhibitors, I considered the AIDS crisis, as I personally knew it, to be over.
+I returned to music, studying for a Master of Musicology at the Sydney Conservatorium of Music.
+I got a tremendous opportunity to join a tiny team at ABC Classics, which we grew into the country’s largest classical record label.
+As its artistic director I had a whirlwind of a time producing a decade’s worth of the most important classical recordings.